-The Wolf Conservation and Management Plan identifies three recovery zones in Washington: Eastern Washington, the North Cascades, and the Southern Cascades and Northwest Coast.6 According to this plan, wolves will be considered recovered in the state of Washington if there are 15 successful breeding pairs for three consecutive years.
+The Wolf Conservation and Management Plan identifies three recovery zones in Washington: Eastern Washington, the North Cascades, and the Southern Cascades and Northwest Coast.7 According to this plan, wolves will be considered recovered in the state of Washington if there are 15 successful breeding pairs for three consecutive years.
 Additionally, each recovery zone must have at least four breeding pairs for three consecutive years.
-As of 2014, none of Washington's 15 wolf packs have been documented in the Southern Cascades and Northwest Coast recovery zones.
-In 2015, CWMP focused all of its wolf monitoring efforts in the state to detection south of I-90 in the Cascades portion of the Southern Cascades and Northwest Coast recovery zone.
-Survey areas were located in areas of predicted high quality wolf habitat or in response to specific anecdotal reports of potential wolf activity south of I-90.
+As of 2016, none of Washington's 19 wolf packs have been documented in the Southern Cascades and Northwest Coast recovery zones, while 16 are present in the Eastern Washington recovery zone.
+In 2016, CWMP focused all of its wolf monitoring efforts in the state to detection south of I-90 in the Cascades portion of the Southern Cascades and Northwest Coast recovery zone.
+Installations were located in areas of predicted high quality wolf habitat or in response to specific anecdotal reports of potential wolf activity within these recovery zones.